 Youth volunteers can begin developing a network of positive references for job and college applications.

-There is no better way to answer the question – “Why volunteer at a VA Hospital,” than to go to volunteers.
-Here are a few quotes from some youth volunteers.
+There is no better way to answer the question – “Why volunteer at a VA Hospital,” than to hear from other volunteers.

 Our Nation’s Veterans need you!